nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/employee-handbook.md

 1. A discussion ticket will be automatically pushed to the following meeting session if it is submitted 30 minutes before the class closes.
 1. Discussion tickets will be reviewed in the order of submission.
 1. It is standard for us to refrain from reviewing discussion tickets outside of meeting times.
-1. Any direct messages sent to a senior engineer that are not personal or are code-related will be ignored.
-These should either be a discussion ticket or a slack message to the cohort channel. -->
+1. Any direct messages sent to a senior engineer that are not personal or are code-related will be redirected.
+These should either be a discussion ticket or a slack message in the team channel.

 ## Team Make-Up